-Mission has been recognized throughout the Kansas City metropolitan area, and the larger mid-west region, for its forward thinking visioning and planning processes.
-A comprehensive plan and several master plans that were adopted over a decade ago have set the foundation for innovative redevelopment projects that have come to fruition in the past few years.
-An update of the City's comprehensive plan was initiated in the fall 2020 with final recommendations expected to be approved in the summer of 2022.
+Mission has been recognized throughout the Kansas City metropolitan area, and the larger mid-west region, for its forward-thinking visioning and planning processes.
+A comprehensive plan and several master plans that were adopted over a decade ago have set the foundation for several redevelopment projects that have come to fruition in the past few years.
+An update of the City's comprehensive plan was completed and approved in December 2023 and will guide planning and decision-making for the next several years.